top of page

 Project-based Policy Training

-Goh and Prantl were part of an ANU team that won an Australian Department of Defence Strategic Policy Grant worth over A$350,000, to deliver training courses specially designed for the Australian Defence policy workforce.
-They developed a specialist 5-day Strategic Diplomacy training program that was delivered in September 2019 and July 2021.
+Goh and Prantl were part of an ANU team - Professor Brendan Taylor, Associate Professor Amy King, and Dr Iain Henry - that won an Australian Department of Defence Strategic Policy Grant worth over A$350,000, to deliver training courses specially designed for the Australian Defence policy workforce.
+They developed a specialist Strategic Diplomacy training program that was delivered in September 2019 and July 2021.

-In 2021, Goh and Prantl's ‘Strategic Policy for the Asia-Pacific in Transition’ professional education program received an Australian Department of Defence grant of AUD 1,060,000 (about USD 815,000) until 2025.
+In 2021, Goh and Prantl's ‘Strategic Policy for the Asia-Pacific in Transition’ professional education program received an Australian Department of Defence grant of AUD 1,060,000 (about USD 815,000) until 2027.
 The grant supports the further development of a suite of Professional Education Courses for Defence, and the creation of a new set of Senior Executive Working Seminars.
+The Two-Part Working Seminar Pilot was delivered at Australian Defence in July and November 2024, focusing on so-called Black Elephants, a cross between a Black Swan (an unlikely, unexpected scenario with enormous ramifications) and the proverbial Elephant in the Room - a problem that everyone can see but would prefer not to address, even though we know that its occurrence will generate black-swan-like consequences.

 Itamaraty Palace (Ministry of Foreign Affairs), Brasilia